Kamitutori/peerlab-frontend/README.md

 # peerlab-frontend
 The frontend of PeerLab.

-TODO; Auth / Register
+TODO; Auth / RegisterPage
 - Better messaging for failure in login
 - redirect for jwt dashboard
-- incosistent use of redirecting: In Login/Register it's done with window.location.href, in AuthContext its with useNavigate.
+- incosistent use of redirecting: In LoginPage/RegisterPage it's done with window.location.href, in AuthContext its with useNavigate.

 ## Getting Started
 You will need the node package manager (npm) to actually develop and run anything of the frontend.